-UNH Cooperative Extension, in partnership with the Joan and James Leitzel Center and the UNH Education Department, has received a National Science Foundation Discovery Research PreK-12 (NSF DRK-12) grant to improve science education in New Hampshire’s schools by bringing together elementary school teachers and Cooperative Extension science volunteers for a community-based professional development partnership.
+UNH Cooperative Extension, in partnership with the Joan and James Leitzel Center, has received a National Science Foundation Discovery Research PreK-12 (NSF DRK-12 #1721133) grant to improve science education in New Hampshire’s schools by bringing together elementary school teachers and Cooperative Extension science volunteers for a community-based professional development partnership.
 The team is the first at UNH to receive a highly-competitive NSF DRK-12 grant.

 Known as Schoolyard Science Investigations by Teachers, Extension Volunteers and Students (Schoolyard SITES), the project connects elementary school teachers with Extension science volunteers in a partnership that improves educators’ confidence, science content knowledge and instructional practice.
 Together with an UNH interdisciplinary team of experts, teachers and volunteers will learn how to design and implement locally-relevant, community-based citizen science projects with elementary school students.

-Project Team: Lara Gengarelly, a UNH Cooperative Extension associate professor and specialist in science education and outreach; Malin Clyde, a UNH Cooperative Extension specialist in community volunteer development and program manager of Nature Groupie; Erik Froburg, project director at the UNH Leitzel Center for STEM education; Sameer Honwad, an assistant professor of education at UNH; Haley Andreozzi, UNH Cooperative Extension’s wildlife outreach program coordinator; and Megan Glenn, volunteer coordinator for UNH Cooperative Extension’s STEM Docent program.
+Project Team: Lara Gengarelly, a UNH Cooperative Extension associate professor and specialist in science education and outreach; Malin Clyde, a UNH Cooperative Extension specialist in community volunteer development and program manager of Nature Groupie; Erik Froburg, project director at the UNH Leitzel Center for STEM education; Sameer Honwad, an assistant professor of learning sciences at SUNY Buffalo; Haley Andreozzi, UNH Cooperative Extension’s wildlife outreach program coordinator; and Megan Glenn, volunteer coordinator for UNH Cooperative Extension’s STEM Docent program.

 Project Participants: Approximately 50 N.H. elementary school teachers (grades 2-5) from participating school districts and 30 UNH Cooperative Extension science volunteers will participate during a three-year period.